We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong.

 Greater China Club Annex, Shop A1, 10/F, D2 Place One, 9 Cheung Yee Street, Lai Chi Kok, Hong Kong, p.
 2743 8055, 荔枝角長義街9號D2 Place 一期10樓A1號舖大公別館

-Hot Pot Hero (closed)
+Hot Pot Hero (permanently closed)

 Boasting minimalist and classy design with traditional Chinese aesthetics, this restaurant is an ideal pick for groups who prioritise a comfortable setting and low noise levels.
 Expect authentic Chongqing-style broth offerings that blend spices from different provinces in Sichuan, one of the house’s favourites includes the green pepper fish head soup base.
 Balance the peppery broth with other options such as Chinese wine mixed with black chicken broth, or parsley soup mixed with preserved eggs and mushrooms.
 Wash it all down with a glass of ice-cold Hibiscus tea or sugar cane and imperatae drink.